arrayfire/arrayfire/docs/pages/interop_cuda.md

    (e.g. use cudaDeviceSynchronize() or similar stream functions)
 3. Create ArrayFire arrays from existing CUDA pointers
 4. Perform operations on ArrayFire arrays
-5. Instruct ArrayFire to finish operations using af::sync()
+5. Instruct ArrayFire to finish operations using af::eval() and af::sync()
 6. Obtain pointers to important memory
 7. Continue your CUDA application.
 8. Free non-managed memory